fedhere/PUI2018_fb55/HW3_fb55/README.md

 ### Part 1: perform the instruction in deleteData.md: delete data and its history from a GitHub repo

-Deliverable: turn in the screenshot in your repo README.md and make sure your HW3_fb55 repo does not show any trace of the history of the test.csv file

 ### Part 2: Choose a CSV file from [NYC Open Data](https://opendata.cityofnewyork.us/) and use pandas to read the file and mangle the data within it.